 Shoulder of lamb is a delicious cut of meat.
 It is also cheaper than other lamb cuts, so it's perfect for those on a budget.
-The shoulder always benefits from a long slow cooking, which renders it tender and, with added vegetables, even more delicious.
+The shoulder always benefits from long, slow cooking, which renders it tender and, with added vegetables, even more delicious.

 - 6 cloves garlic

-- 220 g/ 8 oz Chantenay carrots or ordinary carrots peeled and chopped into large chunks
+- 8 ounces/220 g Chantenay carrots (or ordinary carrots, peeled and cut into large chunks)

-- 1 litre / 2 pints lamb or chicken stock
+- 2 pints/1 l lamb or chicken stock

 - 2 bay leaves

-- Heat the oil in a deep frying pan or casserole until hot but not burning on the stove top.
+Heat the oil in a deep frying pan or casserole on the stove top until hot but not burning.
 Add the lamb and sear on all sides.
 Remove the lamb to a plate and keep the pan warm.

-- Slip the 6 cloves of garlic into the flesh of the lamb and the rosemary sprigs under the string holding the lamb together.
-Sprinkle with the flour and leave to rest.
+Slip the 6 cloves of garlic into the flesh of the lamb and the rosemary sprigs under the string holding the lamb together.
+Sprinkle with the flour and let rest.

-- Into the hot pan where the meat was browned, add the onion pieces, the carrots and the leek.
+Into the hot pan in which the meat was browned, add the onion, carrots, and leeks.
 Stir well so the vegetables pick up the meat juices and the flavor of the oil.
 Cook for 2 minutes.

-- Put the lamb into the slow cooker (or casserole) add the vegetables, wine reduction, the remaining stock, parsley and bay leaves.
+Put the lamb into the slow cooker (or casserole) and add the vegetables, wine reduction, the remaining stock, parsley, and bay leaves.

-- Cover then bring to a simmer (if using, place the casserole in the preheated oven).
+Cover then bring to a simmer (if using, place the casserole in the heated oven).
 Cook gently for 6 hours or until the lamb is tender.

-- Check all the vegetables are cooked and the lamb tender.
+Check that all the vegetables are cooked and the lamb is tender.
 If the sauce is not thickened enough, pour just the sauce into a saucepan and bring to the boil.
-Add 1 tbsp flour mixed into a tbsp butter to the boiling liquid whisking all the time, this is called Beurre Manie .
+Add 1 tablespoon flour mixed into 1 tablespoon butter to the boiling liquid whisking all the time, this is called a beurre manié.
 Cook for 5 minutes then add the sauce back to the meat.
-Cook for a further five minutes.
+Cook for a further 5 minutes.
 If any of the fat from the meat is on the surface, remove with a spoon.

-- Take the gravy and adjust the seasoning to your taste with sea slat and black pepper.
+Adjust the gravy to your taste with sea salt and freshly ground black pepper.

-- The meat should now be simply falling apart, so place chunks onto warm plates and serve with freshly cooked mashed or boiled potatoes and additional vegetable as required.
+The meat should now be simply falling apart, so place chunks onto warm plates and serve with freshly cooked mashed or boiled potatoes and additional vegetables as required.